 The corporate world now requires us to be on the go all the time.
 With the rise in use of digital devices, we tend to stay connected to our work even beyond our work hours.
 This further blurs the lines between our work and personal lives.
 The adverse effects this constant exposure to devices has on our health are plenty.
-Thus the need for a digital detox is now imminent.
+Thus the need for a digital detox and knowing what a digital detox is, is now imminent.

 Benefits of a digital detox